JayMellor/ElmERP/README.md

 # ElmERP
-An experimental ERP fronted using Elm
+An experimental ERP frontend using Elm